PLAY LIST 2017

 Superb second mini-LP from this Melbourne quintet.
 Chiming guitars, shimmering vocal harmonies, fine songs - all in the fine tradition of the unforgettable Go-Between.
 They keep best for last, the astonishing "Fountain of Good Fortune".

-Rolling Blackouts C.F., "French Press
+Rolling Blackouts C.F., "French Press" (Sub Pop)

 Justin Townes Earle